matcha824/sgtech-ctf-2026/osint/dead-reckoning/README.md

 You will be tracking the location of the person making the posts based on the content of those posts.

-Each post has an associated question and a string of _'s and one * representing the answer.
-For each question, get the letter of the answer that matches the position of the *.
+Each post has an associated question and a string of _'s and several *'s representing the answer.
+For each question, get the letters of the answer that matches the position of the *'s.

-For example, if the answer is "Python" and the string is _ * _ _ _ _, the letter for the flag would be "y".
+For example, if the answer is "Python" and the string is _ * _ * _ _, the letter for the flag would be "yh".

 Put those letters in order of the associated posts to form the flag.